Kayaking in Ensenada

 Final Tip from a Local

-Ensenada has a lot of activities—but kayaking is one of those that can either feel average or amazing, depending on where you go.
+Ensenada has a lot of water activities—but kayaking is one of those that can either feel average or amazing, depending on where you go, and time of year.
+Water temps are nice in Ensenada April to November.
+Winter waves make the Kayaking and Surfing Lessons, super adventureous in December to March.

 If you plan it right, it’s not just an activity—it’s one of the best ways to actually experience the coast.